 There are a few different terms that get thrown around when discussing mobile optimization.
 Mobile responsiveness tends to get thrown into the crowd, but it’s actually a bit different.
 While other strategies are focused simply on being accessible and appealing to the mobile consumer, mobile responsiveness includes elements that enhance mobile user experience.

-When we talk about a mobile responsive site, we’re referring to a business that has one website that responds automatically to the site visitor, regardless what type of device they’re using.
+When we talk about mobile web design, we’re referring to a business that has one website that responds automatically to the site visitor, regardless what type of device they’re using.
 Mobile responsiveness meets the usability and functionality needs of a growing majority of your site visitors.

 Where Google Comes In